codefellows/seattle-201d11/class-03-lists-loops-box_model/lab/README.md

 - Do not use any 'switch' statements in your JavaScript.
 - Do not write any functions in your JavaScript.
 - Expect that you will probably need both 'for' and 'while' structures for your sixth and seventh questions.
 But not necessarily.
-- Use separate Git branches for the coding of the sixth and seventh questions, plus the coding of the tally of correct answers.
-Upon completion of the work in each branch, make a Pull Request to the master branch and merge the branch without deleting the branch.

 ### Submitting Your Assignment